schooldanlp6/codedumps6/README.md

-# codedumps6
+# codedumps6 linux terminal

-idk just some shit what I wanna save maybe
+firefox -p &

+I obv use firefox like cmon

+java is located in /usr/lib/jvm/openjdk-xx-